mnentwig/ESP32ETH/README.md

 - disable Nagle's algorithm
 - 240 MHz CPU clock won't hurt
 - FreeRTOS tick rate should not matter if ETH task prio is sufficient
+- WIFI seems a bit slower but that may be my home network

+# notes on memory, camera
+The camera needs PSRAM enabled (menuconfig "components", typically 80 MHz).
+Select malloc with flag (plain memorymapped won't work with camera), but don't select full malloc or everything will slow down excessively.

+At the moment, ADC and camera seem to clash in interrupt mapping (would moving camera or ADC init to core 1 help?)